nbseq1200/NBSeq1200paper/Pipeline/README.md

-exacaf | Population MAF of variant in ExAC database cadd | CADD score of the variant meta_svm | meta_svm score of the variant in dbNSFP v2.0 hgmdvar | HGMD category for the variant clnsg170907 | ClinVar clinical significance of the variant (0 - Uncertain significance, 1 - not provided, 2 - Benign, 3 - Likely benign, 4 - Likely pathogenic, 5 - Pathogenic, 6 - drug response, 7 - histocompatibility, 255 - other)
+exacaf | Population MAF of variant in ExAC database cadd | CADD score of the variant meta_svm | meta_svm score of the variant in dbNSFP v2.0 hgmdvar | HGMD category for the variant (DM - Disease-causing mutation, DM? - Likely Disease-causing mutation) clnsg170907 | ClinVar clinical significance of the variant (0 - Uncertain significance, 1 - not provided, 2 - Benign, 3 - Likely benign, 4 - Likely pathogenic, 5 - Pathogenic)
 clinstars170907 | Number of ClinVar review stars for the variant appris | Whether transcript is a principal transcript according to Appris rf_score | Random forest based integrated splicing effect score in dbscSNV